The Top Things To Do In Bali In One Week

 Bali is packed with amazing restaurants.
-Whether I had a taste for western food (any western food), Asian, Indonesian or Balinese cuisine, I found some very good (and more than affordable) restaurants, especially in lovely Ubud.
+Whether I had a taste for western food (any western food), Asian, Indonesian or Balinese cuisine, I found some very good (and more than affordable) restaurants.
+There’s even lots of vegan restaurants in Ubud.
 I must thus say that, despite not having a huge interest in food, I came to the conclusion that one of the best things to do in Bali is hitting the fantastic restaurant scene and having a delicious meal.

 Having dinner by the ocean

 Among the places to visit in Bali there are its beaches.
 I have also said that one of the best things to do in Bali is enjoying its restaurant scene.
 Putting together one of Bali beaches with the many good restaurants is a guarantee of entertainment.
 There are many restaurants on the beach – buildings ruining what once surely was a beautiful, secluded and wild place.
 That is the result of mass tourism and uncontrolled development.
 All these restaurants place their tables on the sand and customers can get their feet sandy when they walk to their table.